BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 You’ll be using the first tab only – “GR2 Tools”.
 The process is fairly straight forward :

-1. Select the Input path and file of your .dae file.
+1. Select the Input path and your .dae file.
 The ellipses button can be used to navigate to your file.
-2. Select the Output path and the name you want to give the file, and append “.gr2” to the end.
+2. Select the Output path and type the name you want to give the file, and append “.gr2” to the end.
 3. Ensure the “Convert to Y-up” box is checked.
-4. Press the Import button.
+4. Click the Import button.
 You’ll see the bones you’re importing on the lower right.
-5. Press the Export button.
+5. Click the Export button.
 You’ll get a small pop-up window indicating that your “Export completed successfully”.

 ![animtut_012.png](/tutorials/animation_tutorial/animtut_012.png)